 I seek to create a sense of unity in an audience by bringing experiences to the stage that are accessible to people of all backgrounds.
 The complexities of interpersonal connections and the small, yet salient and oddly familiar moments they create are at the center of my work.

-Lindsey is a theatre director currently working as the Directing Associate Artist at New Stage Theatre in Jackson, Mississippi.
-This year she will be directing WHAT EVERY GIRL SHOULD KNOW by Monica Byrne and ACTS OF CREATION by Brianna Barrett for New Stage's Unframed Series.
+Lindsey is a theatre director who recently relocated to Los Angeles, CA. She most recently worked as the Directing Associate Artist at New Stage Theatre in Jackson, Mississippi where she directed WHAT EVERY GIRL SHOULD KNOW by Monica Byrne and ACTS OF CREATION by Brianna Barrett for New Stage's Unframed Series.
 Earlier in the New Stage season, she worked as the Assistant Director for THE SOUND OF MUSIC and THE GLASS MENAGERIE.
 Lindsey graduated from Clemson University in 2020 with a B.A. in Performing Arts with an emphasis in Directing as well as a B.A.
 Psychology.
 At Clemson, she directed FIVE MILE LAKE by Rachel Bonds and a staged reading of THE ALIENS by Annie Baker.
 During this time, she also was given the 10 minute Play Directing Award at KCACTF Region IV and worked at The Warehouse Theatre in Greenville, S.C as an Arts Administration Intern and Assistant Director of CHRISTMAS ON THE ROCKS.
 After graduating into the COVID-19 pandemic, she worked as an aide for a child with autism and an assistant on feature films for Netflix and Sony.
 As theatres began reopening in various capacities, she directed BECOME THE FLOWERS by Talia Friedenberg in a One Act Play Festival at May River Theatre in Bluffton, S.C., and WILDERNESS by Seth Bockley and Anne Hamburger at French Woods Festival for the Performing Arts in Hancock, N.Y.
 As a director, she strives to create a mirror onstage where a look, a breath, or a moment of hesitation can clearly reflect experiences that audiences can identify with.
 Human experience and all of its awkwardness is a joy to recreate onstage.

 Along with Education Director, Xerron Mingo, I co-directed Anne & Emmett as the New Stage Theatre Education High School Touring Production.